SolGold PLC Announces Regional Exploration Update - Porvenir

 Further Information

-SolGold is continuing to pursue its strategy to become a tier 1 copper producing company through aggressive exploration of its extensive tenement portfolio in Ecuador.
-The first pass regional exploration program is fully funded until mid- to late-2021.
+SolGold is continuing to pursue its strategy to systematically explore its extensive tenement portfolio in Ecuador.
+The first pass regional exploration program is fully funded until mid- to late- 2021.

-The Porvenir Project is in Southern Ecuador, some 100 km north of the Peruvian border, and situated within the eastern most metallogenic portion of the Ecuadorian sector of the Andean Copper Belt which hosts several of the world's largest and most significant copper and gold deposits in Columbia, Ecuador, Peru, Argentina and Chile, including the Fruta Del Norte gold project owned by Lundin Gold, approximately 100km to the north-northeast (Figure 1).

-Drilling commenced at the Cacharposa Target (Cacharposa), within the Porvenir Project area on 15th September 2020.
-Due to highly encouraging visual estimates at Cacharposa and the growing potential for the presence of a large, strongly mineralised porphyry copper-gold system, SolGold is planning a larger 50,000m drilling program at Porvenir.
+PDH-20-001, the first drill hole on the Porvenir Project, at Cacharposa was completed at 909.3m depth on 11 October 2020, announced on 13 October, having intersected 893.4m of visual chalcopyrite mineralisation from 15.9m depth to the end of the hole.

 PDH-20-001